 "When our database administrator left the organization, we didn't want to lose any of the progress we had made with our database.
 Database Sherpa was essentially a 'human backup' and provided administrative support while we looked for our new hire.
 Ashima also helped us create a solid job description, coached us on how to interview for the role (including creating skills tests), and helped us reflect on our final candidates.

 When our new hire came on board, Database Sherpa was there to show them the journey we're on with Salesforce, help design their training process, and provide one-on-one help as questions came up.
 As a member of senior management, I would not have had the time or depth of expertise to offer this kind of technical on-boarding.
 Having a Sherpa lead the way made everything seamless, gave our new hire lots of confidence, and gives me confidence that the next time we need a new database administrator, the transition will be even easier."

 Traci Hjelt Sullivan

 Need a boost for your nonprofit's database?

-The Outpost program is accepting new clients soon.
+The Outpost program is accepting new clients now.
 Please contact us to learn more.